Mutual Coupling Aware Channel Estimation for RIS-Aided Multi-User mmWave Systems: Simulation Results

-Fig.~\ref{fig2} presents the NMSE performance as a function of the average pilot overhead, with two transmit power levels \(p = 25\) dBm and \(p = 15\) dBm for the proposed methods.
-The figure demonstrates that the NMSEs of Proposed1 and Proposed2 decrease monotonically as the pilot overhead increases, indicating improved estimation accuracy with more pilot resources.
-Notably, Proposed1 achieves slightly better performance than Proposed2 in low pilot regimes.
+Fig.~\ref{fig2} presents the NMSE performance as a function of the average pilot overhead \(\mathrm{T}\), with two transmit power levels \(p = 25\) dBm and \(p = 15\) dBm for the proposed methods.
+The figure demonstrates that the NMSEs of Proposed~1 and Proposed~2 decrease monotonically as the pilot overhead increases, indicating improved estimation accuracy with more pilot resources.
+Notably, Proposed~1 achieves slightly better performance than Proposed~2.
 Both Direct-OMP and SBL exhibit gradual improvements as \(\mathrm{T}\) increases.
-However, their estimation accuracy remains significantly inferior to that of the proposed approaches, particularly at low transmit power (\(p = 15\) dBm), underscoring their higher pilot and power requirements.
+However, their estimation accuracy remains significantly inferior to that of the proposed approaches, even when the proposed methods operate at the lower transmit power (\(p = 15\) dBm), underscoring their higher pilot and power requirements.
 Direct-OMP’s poor performance stems from its reliance on full vectorization and large-scale sparse recovery, which imposes stringent demands on pilot overhead.
 Interestingly, the MC-unaware method's NMSEs worsen as pilot overhead grows.
 This phenomenon, also observed in Fig.~\ref{fig1}, is attributed to the model mismatch that becomes increasingly pronounced as pilot dimensions expand.
-Specifically, the divergence between the conventional RIS channel model and the MC-aware formulation grows with the dimensionality of the training matrices \(\mathbf{\Theta}_{\mathrm{cv}}\) and \(\mathbf{\Theta}_{\mathrm{mc}}\), leading to increased estimation errors.
+Specifically, the divergence between the conventional RIS channel model and the MC-aware formulation grows with the dimensionality of the RIS phase shift training matrices \(\mathbf{\Theta}_{\mathrm{cv},k}\) and \(\mathbf{\Theta}_{\mathrm{mc},k}\), leading to increased estimation errors.